chen3feng/blade-build/doc/en/build_rules/extension.md

 ## The `include` function

-The `include` function is like the `#include` directive in C language, it include the file content into current `BUILD` file.
+The `include` function is like the `#include` directive in C language, it includes the file content into current `BUILD` file.

 Use: